 Prescriptions from DPC providers are generic meds dispensed in-house.
 Your employees avail of the cheaper cost of meds at their convenience.
 They won’t have to go to a drugstore since meds are available at the DPC facility.

-On top of the discounted meds, DPC also offers chronic illness management.
+On top of the discounted medication, Direct Primary Care also offers chronic illness management.

 Your healthy employees can benefit from DPC.
 About 75% of healthcare costs are due to chronic illnesses, according to the CDC.
 DPC offers regular screening, prevention programs, and nutrition counseling.
 These disciplines promote healthy choices and lifestyles to prevent diseases.